-Reason What It Means What You Can Provide To Appeal The Chargeback Card Not Present The Cardmember denies participation in a mail order, telephone order, or internet Charge.
+Reason What It Means What You Can Provide To Appeal The Chargeback No Cardmember authorization The Cardmember denies participation in the Charge you submitted and you have failed to provide proof that the Cardmember participated in the Charge.
+Proof that a Credit which directly offsets the Disputed Charge has already been processed, or Proof that you received a valid Authorization for the Charge.
+Card Not Present The Cardmember denies participation in a mail order, telephone order, or internet Charge.
 Proof that the Cardmember participated in the Charge (e.g., billing authorization, Proof of Delivery to the Cardmember's billing address, usage details, contract), or Proof that the Transaction contains a shipping address that matches a previously used shipping address from an undisputed Transaction, or Program Merchant attempted to validate the CID and Program Merchant did not receive a response or Program Merchant received an "unchecked" response, or Proof that Program Merchant validated the address via Authorization and shipped goods to the validated address, or Proof that a Credit which directly offsets the Disputed Charge has already been processed.
 Mail Order/Internet: Cardmember's full billing address, order date, and Proof of Delivery to the Cardmember's full billing address.
 Proof that the Transaction contains a shipping address that matches a previously used shipping address from an undisputed Transaction.
 Retail: If Merchant key-enters the Charge, Merchant must provide a Card imprint.
-Note: Fraud Chargebacks for Missing Imprint and Card Not Present are not applicable to Digital Wallet Application-initiated Transactions and Digital Wallet Contactless- initiated Transactions.
+Note: Fraud Chargebacks for Missing Imprint and Card Not Present are not applicable to Digital Wallet Application-initiated Transactions and Digital Wallet Contactless-initiated Transactions.

 Reason What It Means What You Can Provide To Appeal The Chargeback EMV Counterfeit The Cardmember denies participation in the Charge and a counterfeit chip Card was used at a POS system where the Transaction was not processed as a chip transaction because either the POS system was not an enabled chip-and-PIN POS system or the Transaction was manually keyed.
 Note: Not applicable for contactless Transactions and Digital Wallet payments.
 Proof that this was a Card Not Present Charge, Proof that the POS system processed a chip Card Transaction, or Proof that a Credit which directly offsets the Disputed Charge has already been processed.
-EMV lost/stolen/ non-received The Cardmember denies participation in the Charge and chip Card with PIN capabilities was lost/ stolen/non-received and was used at a POS system where the transaction was not processed as a chip Card Transaction with PIN validation because either the POS system is not an enabled chip- and-PIN POS system, or the Transaction was manually keyed.
+EMV lost/stolen/ non-received The Cardmember denies participation in the Charge and chip Card with PIN capabilities was lost/stolen/non-received and was used at a POS system where the transaction was not processed as a chip Card Transaction with PIN validation because either the POS system is not an enabled chipand-PIN POS system, or the Transaction was manually keyed.
 Note: Not applicable to contactless transactions and Digital Wallet payments, and Charges that qualify under the No PIN Program.
 Proof that this was a Card Not Present Charge, Proof that the POS system processed a chip Card Transaction with PIN validated, or Proof that a Credit which directly offsets the Disputed Charge has already been processed.